CaFTRA: Frequency-Domain Correlation-Aware Feedback-Free MIMO Transmission and Resource Allocation for 6G and Beyond: Related Works

 Since FD-RAN was first introduced in \cite{JCIN} for 6G, some research efforts have emerged.
 Yu et al. \cite{FD-1} proposed a two-stage DL channel estimation method and a dynamic resource cooperation framework for FD-RAN, leveraging multi-connectivity and coordinated beamforming to maximize the weighted sum achievable rate.
 Qian et al. \cite{FD-2} proposed a joint UL/DL resource scheduling scheme for FD-RAN, integrating dynamic spectrum division, user-BS-subchannel matching, and power control to optimize UL and DL asymmetric service.
 Xu et al. \cite{FD-3} proposed a joint multiple access collaboration and power management solution over FD-RAN to accelerate federated learning (FL) in end-cloud two-tier computing, optimizing UL and DL transmission through multi-BS access and power control, significantly improving FL training efficiency in wireless networks.
 However, these work primarily assume that the DL BSs can obtain complete channel information through the control BS, which is impractical in real-world MIMO transmissions due to the large scale of BS antennas and delay.
 Recently, Liu et al. \cite{FD-0} proposed an end-to-end data-driven MIMO solution for FD-RAN, eliminating conventional channel feedback by mapping geolocation to MIMO transmission parameters through codebook-based and non-codebook-based approaches, with assumption of historical complete channel.
 Xu et al. \cite{FD-4} proposed a feedback-free coordinated multi-BS transmission framework for FD-RAN, leveraging hierarchical reinforcement learning, transformer-based subband processing, and diffusion modeling to optimize MIMO parameters using only user's geolocations.
-However, they assumed that the DL BSs can obtain historical complete DL channels for UEs at some geolocations.
+However, these works assume that the downlink BSs can obtain historical complete downlink channel information for UEs at certain geolocations.
+Moreover, they do not explicitly exploit the frequency-domain correlation among RBs, since the CSI-related inference is performed at the RB/subband level rather than through joint cross-RB prediction.
+In contrast, the main novelty of this work lies in the joint design of: (i) a frequency-domain correlation-aware geolocation-to-CSI prediction framework, in which the proposed LQTN jointly models CSI across all RBs through learnable query embeddings; and (ii) a geolocation-driven matching-based multi-BS and multi-RB resource-allocation mechanism for FD-RAN.